palant/palant.info/content/articles/bitwarden-design-flaw-server-side-iterations/index.md

 {{< img src="claims.png" width="805" alt="Screenshot of text from the Bitwarden website: The default iteration count used with PBKDF2 is 100,001 iterations on the client (client-side iteration count is configurable from your account settings), and then an additional 100,000 iterations when stored on our servers (for a total of 200,001 iterations by default).
 The organization key is shared via RSA-2048.
 The utilized hash functions are one-way hashes, meaning they cannot be reverse engineered by anyone at Bitwarden to reveal your master password.
 Even if Bitwarden were to be hacked, there would be no method by which your master password could be obtained." />}}

 Users have been [complaining and asking for better key derivation functions](https://community.bitwarden.com/t/encryption-suggestions-including-argon2/350/76) since at least 2018.
+It was even mentioned as BWN-01-007 in Bitwarden’s [2018 Security Assessment](https://cure53.de/pentest-report_bitwarden.pdf).
 This change wasn’t considered a priority however.
 Only after the LastPass breach things started moving, and it wasn’t Bitwarden’s core developers driving the change.
 Someone contributed the changes required for [scrypt support](https://github.com/bitwarden/clients/pull/4428) and [Argon2 support](https://github.com/bitwarden/clients/pull/4468).
 The former was rejected in favor of the latter, and Argon2 will hopefully become the default (only?) choice at some point in future.

 Adding a secret key like 1Password would have been another option to address this issue.
 This suggestion has also been around [since at least 2018](https://community.bitwarden.com/t/add-optional-secret-key-functionality-like-1password-or-keyfile-like-keepass/576) and accumulated a considerable amount of votes, but so far it hasn’t been implemented either.